Swiss Alps: Geography

 The Alps cover 60% of Switzerland's total 41285 km2 surface area, making it one of the most alpine countries.
 Despite the fact that Switzerland covers only 14% of the Alps total 192753 km2 area, 48 out of 82 alpine four-thousanders are located in the Swiss Alps and practically all of the remaining 34 are within 20 km of the country's border.
+(Note: All 4,000ers of Mont Blanc massif are within 20 km from the Swiss border.
+Barre des Ecrins and Gran Paradiso are the only over 4,000-metre ranges not shared with Switzerland.
+Distance retrieved from the Swisstopo map.)

 The glaciers of the Swiss Alps cover an area of 1220 km2 — 3% of the Swiss territory, representing 44% of the total glaciated area in the Alps i.e. 2800 km2.

 The Swiss Alps are situated south of the Swiss Plateau and north of the national border.
 The limit between the Alps and the plateau runs from Vevey on the shores of Lake Geneva to Rorschach on the shores of Lake Constance, passing close to the cities of Thun and Lucerne.
-The not well defined regions in Switzerland that lie on the margin of the Alps, especially those on the north side, are called the Swiss Prealps (Alpine foothills) (Préalpes, Voralpen, Prealpi).
+(Note: According to the limit defined by the Alpine Convention.)
+The not well defined regions in Switzerland that lie on the margin of the Alps, especially those on the north side, are called the Swiss Prealps (Alpine foothills) (Note: The Swiss Prealps should not be confused with the homonymous region defined by the SOIUSA classification of the Alps, with the Schilthorn as main summit.)
+(Préalpes, Voralpen, Prealpi).
 The Swiss Prealps are mainly made of limestone and they generally do not exceed 2500 m.

 The Alpine cantons (from highest to lowest) are Valais, Bern, Grisons (Graubünden), Uri, Glarus, Ticino, St. Gallen, Vaud, Obwalden, Nidwalden, Schwyz, Appenzell Innerrhoden, Appenzell Ausserrhoden, Fribourg, Lucerne and Zug.
 The countries with which Switzerland shares mountain ranges of the Alps are (from west to east): France (French Alps), Italy, Austria, Liechtenstein and Germany (Bavarian Alps).